collapsed-stacks/startups/questions/7772/how-much-is-an-idea-worth.md

 - posted by: [Tushar Sharma](https://stackexchange.com/users/7278055/tushar-sharma) on 2015-11-11
 - score: 0

-<p>In today's world there are a lot of developers like really a huge lot of developers, They all know how to build an app BUT not everyone has  "out of the box" thinking to make something which is unique.
-Facebook, tumblr,twitter, stackoverflow, even a chair was once an idea see their value now. </p>
+In today's world there are a lot of developers like really a huge lot of developers, They all know how to build an app BUT not everyone has  "out of the box" thinking to make something which is unique.
+Facebook, tumblr,twitter, stackoverflow, even a chair was once an idea see their value now.

 ## Answer 7831